All About HPV

 What is HPV?

-Human papillomaviruses (HPV) are common viruses named for their ability to cause warts, also known as papillomas.
+Human papillomaviruses (HPV) are common viruses that can cause warts, also called papillomas.
 There are more than 200 types (or strains) of HPV.
 About 40 of these strains can be spread through sexual contact.
 Most strains of HPV do not cause problems.
-However, several can cause genital warts and 12 types are known to cause cancer.
+However, many can cause genital warts and 12 types are known to cause cancer.
 Genital HPV infection is very common, affecting about 80 million Americans in their lifetime.
-Sexually active individuals have an 80-85% chance of being infected with HPV at some point in their lives.
+About 85 out of 100 people who are sexually active have a chance of being infected with HPV at some point in their lives.

 HPV can infect the skin, genitals, and oropharynx (mouth/throat), and spread through genital skin-to-skin contact, masturbation, and oral, vaginal, or anal sex with another person (of either sex) who has HPV.
-A person who has HPV will usually not have any symptoms from the virus.
-Many people do not know that they are infected.
-It is important to know that the great majority of infections with high-risk HPV go away on their own (they are cleared by the immune system, usually within 2 years), and therefore do not lead to cancer.
+A person who has HPV will often not have any symptoms from the virus.
+Many people do not know they have HPV.
+Many high-risk HPV infections go away on their own (they are cleared by the immune system, often within 2 years), and therefore do not lead to cancer.

 Risk factors include